What Happened to My Medical License? Dr. Westin Childs

 What about the second?

-The second complaint came from the Arizona department of health and this was in regard to prescribing medical marijuana.
+The second complaint came from the Arizona Department of Health and this was in regard to prescribing medical marijuana.

 When I first got out of residency, I took a job in which I would prescribe medical marijuana to people with chronic medical conditions.